-I’m gonna share with you a power-punching workout that’ll increase your footwork, give you stronger punches, and make you land more hits.
+I’m gonna share with you a footwork drill that will make your more agile, keep you light on your feet, and make you land more punches!

 NOTE: Before trying this, you should really go and refresh yourself on punching basics.
 Start with the ‘How to Punch’ tutorial here!